-The Resources Committee met three times during 2020-21.
-The membership comprised seven membership of the Corporation and was chaired by an experienced Chartered Accountant.
+The Resources Committee met three times during 2022-23.
+The membership comprises seven members of the Corporation and is chaired by an experienced Chartered Accountant.

 The Resources Committee has delegated authority to monitor, scrutinise, on behalf of the Corporation, the efficient and effective use of resources, the solvency of the institution and the safeguarding of its assets.
-The Committee provides a forum for reporting on the financial management and control of the College, health and safety, infrastructure and property matters, and budgets, and also oversees the college's People Performance strategy,
+The Committee provides a forum for reporting on the financial management and control of the College, health and safety, infrastructure and property matters and budgets and also oversees the College's People Performance strategy.

-The Corporation has set up an Estates Working Group which meets as required to oversee the Estates Strategy and which reports into the Resources Committee.
+The Corporation has set up an Estates Working Group, that meets as required to oversee the Estates Strategy and that reports into the Resources Committee.

-The Committee has access to the external auditors of the College and, in conjunction with the Audit Committee, receives the initial presentation of the financial statements.
+The Committee has access to the external auditors of the College and, in conjunction with the Audit Committee, receives the initial presentation of the financial statements and regularity audit report.